probe-rs/probe-rs/README.md

 ## VSCode

 We are implementing [Microsoft DAP](https://code.visualstudio.com/blogs/2018/08/07/debug-adapter-protocol-website).
-This makes embedded debugging via probe-rs available in moden code editors implementing the standard, such as VSCode.
+This makes embedded debugging via probe-rs available in modern code editors implementing the standard, such as VSCode.

 ## Usage Examples
 ### Halting the attached chip